 As part of Thunder Bay International Film Festival, the NEMIGLSI network and partners host a Student Film Competition.
 Middle and High School students (6th-12th grade) are eligible to enter individually or as a team, and there is NO entry fee for the competition.
 Interested in submitting a film?
-See the details and flyer below!
-File submission deadline: January 5th, 2024.
-This year's theme is "Life in the Great Lakes."
+See the details here.
+Film "shorts" submissions will open in September of 2024 with the theme being "Life in the Great Lakes."

 Film Festival – Friends of Thunder Bay National Marine Sanctuary (thunderbayfriends.org)